jcazevedo/jcazevedo.net/_posts/2023-03-25-solutions-to-scala-with-cats-chapter-1.md

 libraryDependencies += "org.typelevel" %% "cats-core" % "2.8.0"

-// scalac options come from the sbt-tpolecat plugin so need to set any here
+// scalac options come from the sbt-tpolecat plugin so no need to set any here

+addCompilerPlugin(
-addCompilerPlugin("org.typelevel" %% "kind-projector" % "0.13.2" cross CrossVersion.full)
+  "org.typelevel" %% "kind-projector" % "0.13.2" cross CrossVersion.full)
 {% endhighlight %}

 The above differs a bit from what the book lists, since there are both new Scala